Stallings automata for free-times-abelian groups: intersections and index: Introduction

-This geometric approach constituted the seed for many successful attempts of generalization; see for example \cite{ KharlampovichStallingsGraphsQuasiconvex2017, KapovichFoldingsGraphsGroups2005, IvanovIntersectionFinitelyGenerated1999, IvanovIntersectingFreeSubgroups2001, DelgadoIntersectionProblemDroms2018, SilvaFiniteAutomataSchreier2016}.
+This geometric approach constituted the seed for many successful attempts at generalization; see for example \cite{ KharlampovichStallingsGraphsQuasiconvex2017, KapovichFoldingsGraphsGroups2005, IvanovIntersectionFinitelyGenerated1999, IvanovIntersectingFreeSubgroups2001, DelgadoIntersectionProblemDroms2018, SilvaFiniteAutomataSchreier2016}.
 In this paper, we present a generalization into another direction, namely to direct products of finitely generated free and abelian groups, \ie groups of the form $\FTA = \Fta$.
-This is part of a more ambitious project initially developed in \cite[Chapter~5]{DelgadoExtensionsFreeGroups2017}, and aiming at the much more general class of semidirect extensions of free groups, \ie groups of the form $\Fn \ltimes_A G$.
+This is part of a more ambitious project started in \cite[Chapter~5]{DelgadoExtensionsFreeGroups2017}, continued in \cite{delgado_Stallings_ABF}, and aiming at the much more general class of semidirect extensions of free groups, \ie groups of the form $\Fn \ltimes_A G$.
 We restrict ourselves to free-times-abelian groups (\ie $G$ finitely generated abelian and $A$ trivial).
-The more involved theory for the general semidirect scenario is in progress and will appear published in the near future; see~\cite{DelgadoStallingsAutomataFree2019}.
+The more involved theory for the general semidirect scenario is in progress and will appear published in the near future; see~\cite{delgado_Stallings_free_ext}.
+The theory of intersections of free-times-abelian groups, in turn, have a natural continuation in \cite{delgado_configurations_2021} (where the possible configurations of multiple intersections are studied) and \cite{delgado_universal_quotients} (where the results in \cite{delgado_configurations_2021} are used to obtain groups which, in some sense, admit a structure of quotients as complicated as possible).